ueberauth/ueberauth/README.md

 > An Elixir Authentication System for Plug-based Web Applications

-Ueberauth is an authentication framework that is heavily inspired by [Omniauth](https://github.com/intridea/omniauth) I would call it a port but it is significantly different in operation - but almost the same by concept.
+Ueberauth is an authentication framework that is heavily inspired by [Omniauth](https://github.com/intridea/omniauth) You could call it a port but it is significantly different in operation - but almost the same by concept.
 Huge hat tip to omniauth.

 It is a two-phase authentication framework that provides a clear API - allowing for many strategies to be created and shared within the community.